Strategic Thinking: See Three Moves Ahead

 How to actually use "What Strategy Actually Is (and What It's Not)"

-This is a concept lesson inside Strategic Thinking: See Three Moves Ahead.
+This is a concept lesson inside Strategic Thinking: See Three Moves Ahead — a mindset / skills discipline.
 Read it once for understanding, then come back with a real situation in mind.
 The list below tells you exactly how to convert reading time into ability.

 Cons — the honest downsides